FrankBarretta/LS-Addons-Manager/README.md

 Refer to `src/addon_api.hpp` for the interface definition.
 An addon is a DLL that exports specific functions like `AddonInitialize`, `AddonRenderSettings`, etc.

-## Disclaimer
+⚠️ Disclaimer

-This project is an unofficial modification and is not affiliated with the creators of Lossless Scaling.
-Use at your own risk.
+This project is an unofficial add-on manager for Lossless Scaling.

+It is NOT affiliated with, endorsed by, or supported by Lossless Scaling Developers in any way.

+This project is based on reverse engineering and independent analysis of the software behavior.
+No proprietary source code, assets, or confidential materials from Lossless Scaling are included.